Tyulis/3DSkit/Readme.md

 	*	**version**: Specify the version of the output file.
 Can be 4 or 6, look at the console output during the extraction.
 Defaults to 6.
 *	mini:
 	*	**type**: Specify the file type (2 chars magic number) to use for the output file.
 Look at the console output during the extraction.
 If you don't use the right magic, it can prevent the game to load the packed file.
 Defaults to BL.
+*	BCSTM:
+	*	**format**: Specify the audio format.
+Can be DSP-ADPCM, IMA-ADPCM, PCM16 or PCM8 (currently only DSP-ADPCM is supported).
+Defaults to "DSP-ADPCM"
+	*	**loop**: Makes a looping BCSTM.
+Must be of the form <start>-<end> (eg. 688123-2976543).
+If not given, the packed BCSTM won't loop at all.
+	*	**writetracks**: If a BCSTM contains only 1 track, sometimes the track is explicitely written in the file, and sometimes not.
+If you want to pack only one track, you can set it to "false" to not write the track info.
+Defaults to true, change only if default don't work. _Note that a track is theorically a standalone stream, it's different than a channel_

 Supported formats
 =================